 First responders had been alerted, so posts on social media were further informing the emergency response for increased situational awareness.
 Posts were also providing updates to the public at the speed of the Internet, however, these important announcements could well have been spreading misinformation.

-Photo and video footage is not only useful for pinpointing where the blaze started, but also as reference for future investigation.
+Photo and video footage is not only useful for pinpointing where the blaze started, but also as future reference.

 Attempts at pinpointing the fire's location played out online – some accurate and some not: